kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/09 - Easter Vigil.md

 	- [[High Altar#Candles]].
 	- [[High Altar#Angel Candles]].
 	- Two [[Sanctuary#Polychrome Candles]] in the [[Presbytery]].
-	- Start at the end of the list for [[Ignifer|Ignifers]] 1 and 2 and work backwards, helping if needed.
+	- Start at the end of the list for [[Ignifer|Ignifers]] 1 and 2 and work backwards until everything is lit.
-	- They may use the stools to assist in lighting the candles.
+	- They may use the stools to assist in lighting the [[Presbytery]] candles.
 - [[Ignifer]] 5:
 	- Turn on the [[Church Lights]] to the _Solemn Mass_ setting.
 	- Take up and light the nearby [[Taper]].